 - We may be shut out of the present moment – where all joy exists – because we feel compelled to look past what is happening here and now, into a projected potential future.

 Unable to stop and sense into the now, we are locked out of pleasure and trapped in a loop of planning for what could happen, what might go wrong.
-A friend once described this as “pre-living”– a practice of unhealthy dwelling on the future.
+A friend once described this as “pre-living”– a practice of unhealthy dwelling in the future.
 Though we might scoff at fortune tellers, psychics, and magic eight balls, we unquestioningly believe our own equally unscientific predictions.
-The anxiety disorders named by medical science have different flavors, according to which danger we may be especially preoccupied with, as well as ways we may have behaved to ward off those dangers.
+The anxiety disorders named by medical science have different flavors, according to which danger we may be especially preoccupied with and ways we may have behaved to ward off those dangers.

-Those of us relating to the description of social phobia may fear humiliation, and thus seek shelter in isolation.
-Those of us relating to the flavor of obsessive-compulsive disorder (OCD) may fear contamination, and ward it off with rituals and repetition.
-People with separation anxiety feel intense fear when losing contact with a person or place that signifies safety to them, while people with specific phobias may be particularly centered on one threat, such as snakes.
-There are many different ways to experience anxiety, and the broadest category, generalized anxiety disorder (GAD), refers to a pattern of chronic, general fear which may be attached to a wide variety of triggers or even seem to just exist in us without an anchor.
+Those of us relating to social phobia description may fear humiliation and thus seek shelter in isolation.
+Those relating to the flavor of obsessive-compulsive disorder (OCD) may fear contamination and ward it off with rituals and repetition.
+People with separation anxiety feel an intense fear when losing contact with a person or place that signifies safety.
+In contrast, people with specific phobias may be particularly centered on one threat, such as snakes.
+There are many different ways to experience anxiety.
+The broadest category, generalized anxiety disorder (GAD), refers to a pattern of chronic, general fear attached to a wide variety of triggers or even seem to exist in us without an anchor.

-What exactly we fear and obsess over may feel personal, but the physiology of fear is the same for all these disorders: rapid heart rate, sweating, shallow breathing, stress, and hypervigilance are signs that the body is in fight-flight mode.
-Severe anxiety is such an uncomfortable and harrowing experience that many sufferers seek relief in the form of drugs, alcohol, and prescription medications, as well as other disordered behavior patterns like relationship addiction, codependency, and unhealthy eating.
+What exactly we fear and obsess over may feel personal.
+Still, the physiology of fear is the same for all these disorders: rapid heart rate, sweating, shallow breathing, stress, and hypervigilance are signs that the body is in fight-flight mode.
+Severe anxiety is such an uncomfortable and harrowing experience that many sufferers seek relief in the form of drugs, alcohol, prescription medications, and other disordered behavior patterns like relationship addiction, codependency, and unhealthy eating.
 But as with all illnesses of the soul, short-term suppression of the surface symptom alone does not get at the underlying reason that these kinds of signals are coming up in the body all the time, in the first place.

-For a person who is afraid of her own state of fear, and therefore of the many things that could cause her to go into that state of fear, she first of all needs help learning how to get out of that fear state and back into feeling good.
-As she begins to free herself out of fear, she will fear her fear less, and gradually learn to regulate herself in situations where her fearful reaction is not useful for her.
-As a result, she will not need to compulsively take actions meant to keep her out of fear – she knows that, should fear arise, she can get herself out of it.
-Her world can then open up, and she can collect experiences of safety, notice the times when it all worked out fine.
+For a person who is afraid of her own state of fear, and therefore of the many things that could cause her to go into that state of fear, she first needs to learn how to get out of that fear state and back into feeling good.
+As she begins to free herself out of fear, she will fear her fearlessness and gradually learn to regulate herself in situations where her fearful reaction is not useful.
+As a result, she will not need to take actions meant to keep her out of fear compulsively – she knows that should fear to arise, she can get herself out of it.
+Her world can then open up, and she can collect safety experiences and notice the times when it all worked out fine.